Dining at BU

 Convenient Off-Campus Meal Cards

 You don’t need to carry cash!
 Meal cards are available even if you live off-campus.
 Faculty and students can take advantage of the convenience the meal card offers in Harvest Hall.
 Any amount of money can be put on your Student ID or Commuter card at the Residence Office in McMaster Hall or at Financial and Registration Services Office in Clark Hall.
-So, whether you are getting the lunch special or just grabbing a coffee and muffin, the Off-Campus Meal Card is a practical and economical way to eat.
+So, whether you are getting the lunch special or just grabbing a coffee and muffin, the Commuter Card is a practical and economical way to eat.